benedictflorance/PennCloud/kvstore/README.md

 # Master Server:

 - How to launch the master?
 > `./master` should be sufficient.
-Master supports -v flag for verbose and -p for specifying the port number
+Master supports -v flag for verbose.

 - How to establish connection with the master?
 > Master has a TCP Socket open at address in the \<MASTER> section of config file - `./configs/tablet_server_config.txt`